reiver/repeat/README.md

 Calling:
 ```
 # We use the --format switch to transform the item from pattern before outputting it.
+# "%s" in the format is magic that specifies where to put the item from the pattern.
 repeat --count=2 --format="f(%s)" A b c d e
 ```
 Outputs: